Data Analytics

 How to Apply

-Bridgerland Technical College is open year-round.
-Most programs are open-entry, and open-exit, which means you can start the program on the first of every month as long as there is space available.
+This program starts four times a year, July, October, January, and April.
+Enrollment is first come, first served.
 Please contact a Student Success Advisor with any questions you may have about a program.
 You can check the start dates here.

 Make an appointment with a Student Success Advisor here >>